stefan-hoeck/idris2-streaming/README.md

-# idris2-io-streams: An IO streaming library for Idris2
+# idris2-streaming: A streaming library for Idris2

 This is work in progress.
 Please come back later.